Susie Castillo

-Susie Castillo (born October 27, 1979) is an American actress, TV host, model and beauty pageant titleholder who held the Miss USA title and competed in the Miss Teen USA and Miss Universe pageants.
+Susie Castillo (born October 27, 1979) is an American actress, TV host, model, and beauty pageant titleholder who won Miss USA 2003.
+She competed in the Miss Teen USA and Miss Universe pageants.
 She pursued a career in the media, making various television appearances and hosting shows such as MTV's Total Request Live as a VJ.
+She is known for portraying Principal Ramirez in the Nickelodeon live-action television series The Really Loud House (2022–present).

 Early years

 Castillo was born in Methuen, Massachusetts, to a Dominican father and a Puerto Rican mother who were divorced when she was a child.
-After her father abandoned the family, her mother moved to Lawrence, Massachusetts, worked several jobs in order to defray living and educational expenses for her family.
+After her father abandoned the family, her mother moved to Lawrence, Massachusetts and worked several jobs to defray her family's living and educational expenses.
 She was greatly influenced by her Puerto Rican heritage, though she has stated she considers herself both Puerto Rican and Dominican.

-By 1996, at the age of 16, Castillo had already become a professional model appearing in many teen magazines and commercials.
+By 1996, at 16, Castillo had already become a professional model appearing in many teen magazines and commercials.
 Upon graduating from Methuen High School, she enrolled at Endicott College, and in 2001 earned a bachelor's degree in Interior Architecture and Design.
 She received the Capstone Award in recognition of her senior thesis.
 She is a member of Kappa Delta sorority.

-Beauty pageants
+Pageantry

 Miss Massachusetts Teen USA

-Castillo won her first pageant title in November 1997, when she beat over forty other contestants to become Miss Massachusetts Teen USA 1998.
+Castillo won her first pageant title in November 1997, beating over 40 other contestants to become Miss Massachusetts Teen USA 1998.
 Castillo's sister titleholder, Miss Massachusetts USA 1998 Shawnae Jebbia went on to win the Miss USA title in February the following year.

 Castillo represented her state in the Miss Teen USA pageant held in Shreveport, Louisiana on August 17, 1998.
 Although the pageant was usually broadcast live, that year's telecast was delayed due to a speech by then-President Bill Clinton regarding his relationship with Monica Lewinsky.
 She also won the Clairol Herbal Essence Award that year.
 The pageant was won by Vanessa Minnillo of South Carolina.

 Miss Massachusetts USA and Miss USA

 In November 2002, Castillo participated in the Miss Massachusetts USA Pageant held at Bridgewater State College in the town of Bridgewater, and won the title.
 Castillo was the state's first Latina titleholder.
 She went on to compete in the Miss USA 2003 pageant held in San Antonio on March 24, 2003.
 Castillo won the Miss USA title in the nationally televised event, becoming Massachusetts' second titleholder, and the fourth former Miss Teen USA state titleholder to win the pageant.
 She was the third Hispanic to win Miss USA after Laura Harring in 1985 and Lynnette Cole in 2000.
-In addition she was the first woman with Dominican ancestry to win the title as well as the second woman with Puerto Rican ancestry to win after Lynnette Cole.
+In addition, she was the first woman with Dominican ancestry to win the title and the second woman with Puerto Rican ancestry to win after Lynnette Cole.

 As Miss USA, Castillo represented the Miss Universe Organization, making appearances for charities throughout the United States.
 Her "sister" 2003 titleholders were Amelia Vega (Miss Universe, of the Dominican Republic) and Tami Farrell (Miss Teen USA, of Oregon).